Wife selling: Christianity

-In the Christian Church, according to Frederik Pijper in 1909, "one way [to "become a slave"] was by selling oneself because of poverty.
+In Christianity, according to Frederik Pijper in 1909, "one way [to "become a slave"] was by selling oneself because of poverty.
 It might so happen that a married pair sank into such need that the husband was compelled to sell himself, and did so with his wife's consent.
 In this way he secured sustenance for himself, and with the purchase-money he was in a position to keep his wife from starving.
 Sometimes the conditions were reversed, and the wife sold herself with the same intentions and with her husband's consent.
 In such cases the marriage was usually dissolved; to be sure the Church opposed this, but could not prevent and therefore yielded to it....
 A synod at Paris early in the seventh century ordained that freemen who had sold ... themselves should if they repaid the money at once be restored to their former status.
 To demand back a greater sum than what had been paid for them, was not allowed."

 Contrasting women by rank or class and noting which wives were sold and which were not, Pijper wrote of the medieval Church, a "woman of noble rank who had deserted her husband three times was to be put under penance, and was to be prohibited from marrying again; but if she was a woman from the people she must be sold without hope of regaining her freedom".

 The parable of the unforgiving servant, attributed to Jesus, according to David Graeber, told of a creditor ordering the sale of a man who is both his debtor and his servant along with the sale of the man's wife, children, and property.